suyinwb/kickstarter-analysis/README.md

 #### 7. Acknowledging Limitations:
 1. Dataset is not up-to-date.
+We do not have data from 2019 to 2021.
+These are also the years when Covid-19 happened.
 1. Other marketing elements in a campaign:
   * Is this what the target market really wants?
   * Quality of marketing copy writing & campaign video